 Drug Combination Screening Assays

-Combination therapies are essential in drug development in oncology, however the volume of possible combinations necessitates the use of screening platforms.
+Combination therapies are essential in drug development in oncology, however the volume of possible combinations necessitates the use of in vitro and/or ex vivo screening platforms.
 Charles River has developed several relevant two-drug combination therapy screening formats to profile combinations of oncology drugs or developmental compounds for synergy or antagonism.
-These drug combination screening formats include fixed-concentration or fixed-ratio combination and assume that compound effects are additive.

 Matrix combinations and evaluation based on Bliss Independence analysis allow you to study drug effects in a broad range of combination conditions.